 #1 - While our enforcement efforts are active and ongoing, including being one of the agencies involved in the first heroin case prosecuted under state RICO statutes, there is no way we can enforce our way out of this problem.
 Enforcement is an important part, but must be combined with education and prevention.
 Below is a video of the news conference from the arrests.

 #2 - The Wood Dale Police Department has hosted several community education events regarding the heroin epidemic.
 In addition, we have presented a prevention program to every student in Fenton High School.
 A presentation has also been conducted in Spanish for those parents who do not speak English.
-These events will continue throughout the coming months.
+These events will continue to be held in the future.

-#3 - Wood Dale is one of the pilot agencies of the DuPage Narcan Program.
+#3 - Wood Dale was one of the pilot agencies of the DuPage Narcan Program, and a continuing member of this lifesaving effort.
 This is a program where our police officers are trained to administer naloxone (Narcan) to those suffering an overdose.
 Naloxone is an immediate and potentially lifesaving drug that interrupts the opiate receptors in the brain and can bring someone suffering an overdose out of this condition within seconds, and they can be treated and transported to a hospital.
 The hope is that they will have one more chance to receive rehabilitation and recovery.
 This will be the first program for police officers in Illinois.
-Click on the link below to view a news story about this program.
+Click on the link below to see the latest annual report on the Narcan Program.

-To date, the DuPage Narcan program has successfully saved 12 residents in DuPage County from potentially fatal overdoses, giving them another chance at rehabilitation.
+To date, the DuPage Narcan program has successfully saved 500 residents in DuPage County, including several from Wood Dale, from potentially fatal overdoses, giving them another chance at rehabilitation.

 #5 - As part of the education effort, a video has been produced of an interview with a recovering heroin addict from DuPage County.
 Nick was a successful athlete, a family person, and began his road to addiction after receiving a opiate based prescription after suffering a sports injury.
 He didn't wake up one day and decide to try heroin.
 The video is seen below and is an important segment for you to watch.
 At approximately 30 minutes long, take the time to hear what he and his mom went through.
 Their story is compelling.
 Maybe this can save the life of someone you love.
 This video will be broadcast on our local channels, and Nick will be participating in the community education events throughout the county.